 Large Mammals.
-Elk, mule deer and pronghorn have been observed during semi-annual surveys using the general areas of both alternative routes throughout the year.
+Elk, mule deer and pronghorn have been observed during semi-annual surveys using the general areas of both alternative routes throughout the year (Figure 4).
 Comer (2000) found that elk tend to utilize sagebrush on lava habitat more frequently than any other habitat type on the INL.
 The majority of this habitat type on the INL occurs within the non-grazed areas.
 Pronghorn and mule deer are more randomly scattered throughout the INL, with concentrations being greater near the Big Lost River Sinks and juniper woodlands respectively.

-East Powerline.
-Signs of elk, mule deer, and pronghorn antelope use of the area were observed during the survey.
-Annual large mammal survey data shows that over the past five years herds of elk, mule deer and pronghorn have been documented within 1.6 km (1 mi) of this route during the summer and winter months (Figure 5).
+On T-25, signs of elk, mule deer, and pronghorn antelope use of the area were observed by Vilord et al. (2005) during their survey conducted in Fall 2005.
+Annual large mammal survey data shows that over the past five years herds of elk, mule deer and pronghorn have been documented within 1.6 km (1 mi) of this route during the summer and winter months (Figure 4).
 Elk appear to only use this area during the winter.
 Herds of elk ranged in size from 4 to 19 individuals.

-T-24.
-During this survey an abundance of large mammal sign and herds of large mammals were observed on T-24.
-Annual large mammal survey data show that over the past five years herds of mule deer, pronghorn, and elk reside within 1.6 km (1 mi) of this route (Figure 5).
+During the survey in Fall 2005, an abundance of large mammal sign and herds of large mammals were observed on T-24 (Vilord et al. (2005).
+Annual large mammal survey data show that over the past five years herds of mule deer, pronghorn, and elk reside within 1.6 km (1 mi) of this route (Figure 4).
 These herds range in size from 1 individual to more than 60.
+Additional telemetry studies are presently underway and include elk captured in the vicinity of T-24 and T-25.

-2.8 National Environmental Research Park
+3.1.8 National Environmental Research Park

-The INL is also the site of the Idaho National Environmental Research Park (NERP).
+The INL is the site of the Idaho National Environmental Research Park (NERP).
 The NERP program was established by Congress in the early 1970s.
 The Idaho NERP was chartered in 1975.
 The National Environmental Research Parks are field laboratories set aside for ecological research, for study of the environmental impacts of energy developments, and for informing the public of the environmental and land-use options open to them.
 According to the NERP Charter, those goals have been articulated in the National Environmental Policy Act, the Energy Reorganization Act, the Department of Energy Organization Act, and the Non-nuclear Energy Research and Development Act.
 The public's concern about environmental quality was translated through NEPA into environmental goals and the NERPs provide a land resource for the research needed to achieve those goals.
 The NERP Charter allows that while execution of the program missions of DOE sites must be ensured, ongoing environmental research projects and protected natural areas must be given careful consideration in any site-use decisions.